Patient Participation Group

 Chair's Report

 KS opened her report by explaining that the Patient Participation Group (PPG) was formed 7 years ago, a year after the opening of SHMC, and that any registered patient of the practice was eligible to be a part of the group.
 This can be as a member of the 12 strong organising committee or as a member of the virtual group.
 The virtual group is for patients who may not want/are not able to attend meetings in person.
 They receive newsletters and invitations to contribute to group activities online.
 The PPG would like to recruit members from a cross section of our community to take part but this has proved difficult to achieve.

 The PPG is a voice for patients and it is an opportunity to feedback to the surgery.
+KS updated surgery developments.
+There have been some challenges this year with staff recruitment, staffing at the pharmacy and supply of medications.
 The PPG have produced 3 informative newsletters and the latest one was dropped off to the new estates at Shaw/Donnington as SHMC is their local surgery.

 The surgery has regular inspections form the Care Quality Commission (CQC), the last full inspection was in May 2019.
 They judged SHMC to be ‘Good’ overall, with ‘Outstanding’ for being ‘well led’.

-The surgery has over 22,000 patients registered.
-The make-up of this number is mainly white British with a small percentage of other minorities.
 The biggest change at the surgery is the change in systems from ‘Total Triage’ to ‘Care Navigation System’.
 This means that patients can have same day appointments for urgent needs and within 2 weeks for a non—urgent appointment.
 The appointment can be a phone call, a video call or a face-toface.
 There were problems at the beginning but patients are finding it a better system as it means you get an appointment more easily.
 Currently, the surgery is fully staffed with 25 clinical staff.

 SHMC is part of the A34 Primary Care Network (PCN) along with Eastfield House and the Downland Practice.
 The 3 surgeries are able to share some services.

 Saturday 10th February.
 NHS app workshop.
 The practice held a successful workshop to assist patients who own mobile phones but who have not yet downloaded the NHS app.
 There was a very good response to the workshop.
-The PPG assisted with refreshments and were on hand to assist with the workshop and to chat about our role at the practice.
+The PPG assisted with refreshments and were on hand to assist with the workshop and to chat about our role at the practice

 Speaker – Steve McManus CEO of the Royal Berkshire NHS Foundation Trust